jimmyshi360/Micropallet-Image-Analysis/README.md

 ![alt text](https://image.ibb.co/jNTvGe/Screen_Shot_2018_09_17_at_10_52_32_PM.png)
 ![alt text](https://image.ibb.co/hJEhUz/Screen_Shot_2018_09_17_at_10_51_59_PM.png)

 The end goal is to provide researchers with a smooth and rapid way to analyze Micropallet experiments.
-A fully functional prototype version of the software was already delivered and under experimental use.

 ## Getting Started